Hierarchical Decision Making Based on Structural Information Principles: The Proposed SIDM Framework

 \subsection{Time Complexity Analysis}

-This section examines the time complexity of the SIDM framework, encompassing graph construction, hierarchical abstraction, and skill identification modules, to assess its practical applicability.
-The total time complexity of SIDM is denoted as $O(n^{2}+n+m \cdot \log ^{2} n)$, where $n=|V|$ and $m=|E|$ indicate the quantities of vertices and edges in the respective state or action graph.
+This subsection analyzes the time complexity of the abstraction mechanism (Subsection \ref{subsection: abstraction mechanism}) and skill discovery (Subsection \ref{subsection: skill discovery}) in our SIDM framework to evaluate its computational feasibility.
+The total time complexity of the abstraction mechanism is given by $O(n^2 + n + m \cdot \log^2 n)$, where $n = |V|$ and $m = |E|$ denote the numbers of vertices and edges, respectively, in the state or action graph.
+During algorithm execution, $n$ represents the batch size sampled from the replay buffer, while $m$ denotes the number of edges retained after the sparse operation in Algorithm \ref{alg: filtration}, which is approximately $\frac{\text{k}n}{2}$.
 Specifically, graph construction has a complexity of $O(n^{2}+n)$, attributable to $O(n^2)$ for complete graph construction and $O(n)$ for filtering insignificant edges.
-According to the analysis \citep{pan2021information}, the optimization of a high-dimensional encoding tree through the \textit{stretch} and \textit{compress} operators incurs a complexity of $O(m \cdot \log^2 n)$.
-The hierarchical abstraction of a $K$-layer optimal encoding tree with $n$ leaves has a proven upper bound of $O(n)$.
-Since the number of abstract states in the transition graph does not exceed $n$, the skill identification module's time complexity is capped at $O(m \cdot \log^2 n + n)$.
+According to the analysis \citep{pan2021information}, the process of optimizing a high-dimensional encoding tree through the \textit{stretch} and \textit{compress} operators incurs a time complexity of $O(m \cdot \log^2 n)$.
+The aggregation of a $K$-layer encoding tree with $n$ leaves has a proven upper bound of $O(n)$.
+Since the number of abstract states in the transition graph does not exceed $n$, the time complexity of skill discovery is capped at $O(m \cdot \log^2 n + n)$.